-Having considered the rule change request against the assessment criteria set out in section 2.2, the Commission has decided not to make a rule.
+Having considered the rule change request against the assessment criteria set out in section 2.2, the Commission has decided not to make a final rule on estimated reads.
 The Commission is not satisfied that the proposed rules will, or are likely to, contribute to the achievement of the Electricity Objective and the Retail Objective for the reasons set out below.